SvenMb/gbrein_tnylpo/README.md

 * shields CP/M programs from terminal window resizing
 * allows to combine CP/M programs with Unix shell redirections and pipelines.
 ## How do I build it?
-Make sure you have a version of the `curses` library supporting wide characters and its headers installed
+Make sure you have a version of the `ncurses` library supporting wide characters and its headers installed
-(e. g. `ncurses`; I used version 5.9).
+(I used version 5.9).
 You'll need a C compiler supporting the C99 standard.
 The `makefile` contains GNU `make` features, so you'll need GNU `make` to use it (but then it is trivial and short enough that you